AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

 ## Configuring Salesforce Client Context Store {#configuring-salesforce-client-context-store}

-The salesforce client context store shows additional information about the currently logged in user than what is already available within AEM.
+The Salesforce client context store shows additional information about the currently logged in user than what is already available within AEM.
 It pulls this additional information from Salesforce depending upon the user's connection with Salesforce.

-To do this, you need to configure the following:
+To do this, configure the following:

 1. Link an AEM user with a Salesforce ID via the Salesforce Connect component.
-1. Add the Salesforce Profile Data into the client context page to configure what properties you want to see.
+1. Add the Salesforce Profile Data into the client context page so you can configure what properties you want to see.
 1. (Optional) Build a segment that uses the data from the Salesforce Client Context Store.

 ### Linking an AEM user with a Salesforce ID {#linking-an-aem-user-with-a-salesforce-id}

-You need to map an AEM user with a Salesforce ID in order to load it in the client context.
+Map an AEM user with a Salesforce ID so you can load it in the client context.
 In a real-world scenario, you would be linking based on known user data with validation.
-For demonstation purposes, in this procedure, you use the **Salesforce Connect** component.
+For demonstration purposes, in this procedure, you use the **Salesforce Connect** component.

 1. Navigate to a web site in AEM, sign in, and drag and drop the **Salesforce Connect** component from the sidekick.

    >[!NOTE]
    >
-   >If the **Salesforce Connect** component is not available, go to **Design** view and select it to make it available in **Edit** view.
+   >If the **Salesforce Connect** component is not available, go to the **Design** view and select it to make it available in the **Edit** view.

    ![chlimage_1-17](assets/chlimage_1-17.jpeg)